nbernardes/remote-challenge/README.md

 - Returns a job id and the current status of the job (most of the times will be `available` since the job has just been scheduled to run)

-Having the endpoint working like this allows for the client to have a clear feedback of what happened.
-If the process was sync, it would take a lot of time to have a response on the endpoint (and probably would timeout either way).

 **> POST `/api/invite-users/status/{job-id}`**

 - Returns information about the job corresponding to the given `job-id`